 Charlie Bittlesworth was invited to a summer idle, and hopes to use the time to sell some of his premium livestock.
 He thinks it a small matter to pay some kind attention to the cousin of his hostess.

 Charlotte Ayres has been cloistered in her father’s academic circles at Cambridge all of her life.
 She feels out of her element at her cousin’s estate, but has never met a man quite like the one she is paired her with for her stay.

-Philip Gladstone joined the Navy after the shame of leaving Lord Harrington’s service under suspicion of smuggling.
+Philip Gladstone joined the Army after the shame of leaving Lord Harington’s service under suspicion of smuggling.
 Through hard work and dedication he has risen to the rank of Lieutenant.
-While on leave he meets a beautiful young widow whom he thinks may have feelings for him, but fears telling her about his past.
+After mustering out he meets a beautiful young widow whom he thinks may have feelings for him, but fears telling her about his past.